swcarpentry/git-novice/_episodes/02-setup.md

 ~~~
 {: .bash}

 Please use your own name and email address instead of Dracula's.
+This should be the same address you used when setting up GitHub.
+If you are concerned about privacy, please review [GitHub's instructions for keeping your email address private][git-privacy].
+If you elect to use a private email address with GitHub, then use that same email address for the `user.email` value, e.g. `username@users.noreply.github.com` with your `username`.

 This user name and email will be associated with your subsequent Git activity,
 which means that any changes pushed to
 [GitHub](http://github.com/),